-With the extremely cold temperatures expected this week it is important that students dress for the weather when coming to school.
+It is extremely important that students dress for the weather when coming to school.
+In addition to being outside for recess times, many classes also have outdoor learning built into their weekly schedule.
 Please see the image above for some guidelines with respect to dressing for the cold.

 There is a great deal to be excited about as we welcome students back to school in the year 2020!
 Please check out our calendar of events at the bottom of the Week at a Glance below for just some of the activities taking place over the next few weeks.
 We look forward to seeing our students smiling faces as they return to school on Monday.